puffinsoft/syntux/README.md

     </div>
 } />
 ```
+<sup><i>syntux</i> is tested for Next.js, but should support all React frameworks.</sup>

 ---
 ### Installation

-*syntux* is designed to be set up in 5 minutes.

-CLI:
+npm:
 ```
 npm i ai
 npm i getsyntux
 ```

-We use the [Vercel AI SDK](https://github.com/vercel/ai) to provide you flexibility on your provider choice.
+We use the [Vercel AI SDK](https://github.com/vercel/ai) to provide support for all LLM providers.

 See the [wiki](https://github.com/puffinsoft/syntux/wiki) on how to complete the installation.
+It takes less than 5 minutes.

 ### FAQ